ai4os/ai4-docs/source/howtos/train/federated-nvflare.rst

 .. image:: /_static/images/endpoints/nvflare_dashboard_console.png

-After downloading and unzipping the startup package, the Admin can run the following command to start the sites from anywhere in the world and connect to the server hosted in the AI4OS Platform.
+After downloading and unzipping the startup package, the Admin can run the following command to start the sites from anywhere in the world and connect to the server hosted in the platform.

 .. code-block:: console